dishafaujdar/TweakML/README.md

 3. **Choose Model**: Pick appropriate model based on task type
 4. **Tune Parameters**: Adjust hyperparameters with interactive controls
 5. **Train & View**: See real-time results with metrics and charts

-## 🤝 Contributing

-This is a V0 implementation focused on core functionality.
-Future enhancements could include:

-- More datasets and models
-- Advanced visualization options
-- Model comparison features
-- Export capabilities
-- User authentication

-## 📄 License

-MIT License - feel free to use and modify for learning purposes.

 ---

 **Built with ❤️ for ML education and experimentation**